Electric Vehicle pay and display car parks permit

 - The permit does not allow parking in a Suspended Parking Bay.
 This will result in enforcement action being taken.

-- The Electric Vehicle Permit is only valid within council owned car parks and Royal Borough operated pay and display bays on street in accordance with the terms and conditions of the permit and the current parking places order.
+- The Electric Vehicle Permit is only valid within council owned car parks in accordance with the terms and conditions of the permit and the current parking places order.
 Your permit cannot be used to park in any other area than those stated.
-Maximum stay restrictions will still apply along with all other restrictions, such as yellow lines, disabled spaces and loading bays.
+Maximum stay restrictions will still apply along with all other restrictions, disabled spaces and loading bays.
 Failure to adhere to the rules may result in a parking ticket.

 A full list of the borough car parks can be found on page Find a Car Park.